[Read Open Access Edition]

-“’Do Our Lives Matter?’: Arts and Political Education for Freedom School,” chapter in special edition on Space/Place and Pedagogical Practices for Education, Citizenship, and Social Justice, Sage Journals, forthcoming in 2018.
+“’Do Our Lives Matter?’: Poetry, Music, and Freedom School,” chapter in special edition on Space/Place and Pedagogical Practices for Education, Citizenship, and Social Justice, Sage Journals, forthcoming 2018.

 “Teaching Public Scholarship: Jacqueline Leavitt’s Living Legacy” in Critical Planning Journal, Vol 23, 2018.